WickyNilliams/headroom.js/README.md

 ## What's it all about?

 Headroom.js is a lightweight, high-performance JS widget (with no dependencies!) that allows you to react to the user's scroll.
-The header on this site is a living example, it slides out of view when scrolling down and slides back in when scrolling up.
+The header on [this site](http://wicky.nillia.ms/headroom.js) is a living example, it slides out of view when scrolling down and slides back in when scrolling up.

 ### Why use it?

+Fixed headers are a popular approach for keeping the primary navigation in close proximity to the user.
+This can reduce the effort required for a user to quickly navigate a site, but they are not without problems…

+Large screens are usually landscape-oriented, meaning less vertical than horizontal space.
+A fixed header can therefore occupy a significant portion of the content area.
+Small screens are typically used in a portrait orientation.
+Whilst this results in more vertical space, because of the overall height of the screen a meaningfully-sized header can still be quite imposing.

 Headroom.js allows you to bring elements into view when appropriate, and give focus to your content the rest of the time.